 We hope that these activities can help you get those connections forming in your brain.
 For more ideas on how to specifically build a senior’s brain health, check out our blog post: Get Smart: How to Improve Senior Brain Health.

 If one of your loved ones is experiencing the cognitive decline as a result of Alzheimer’s disease or dementia, know that we can help.
 We offer specialized Alzheimer’s care services to support seniors and their families through every stage.
-Contact our team to learn more.
+Contact a Caring team near you to learn more.